pic64gx/pic64gx-linux-examples/dt-overlays/README.md

-# PolarFire SoC Configfs Device Tree Overlay Example
+# PIC64GX Configfs Device Tree Overlay Example

 Modifying the devicetree using overlays from Linux user-space using configfs